-Even though some sources say the inventory turnover ratio in any given company should be between 4 and 6, some that it should be between 5 and 10, you can find the ideal number for your business only by analyzing your own inventory and sales.
+Even though some sources say a good inventory turnover ratio in any given company would be between 4 and 6, some say that it would be between 5 and 10, you can find the ideal number for your business only by analyzing your own inventory and sales.

 Inventory turnover can be improved with many different strategies, which generally fall under the jurisdiction of sales, marketing, inventory, or procurement management.
 The best results can be achieved, however, by fine-tuning all of the areas at the same time.

 1. Collect data and use forecasting

 Use an MRP system or inventory management software to collect and analyze data regarding your inventory – about what sells and what does not.
 This data will allow you to better predict and understand customer trends, develop a better procurement strategy, identify stock that has become obsolete, and increase inventory turns.
 While data collection can be done with Excel or other spreadsheet applications in the initial stages of the business, mature companies that are looking to scale should consider moving on to designated software.